What Is a Hernia Mesh Injury?

 - Mesh shrinkage (contraction): If the mesh shrinks, it pulls tissue together, which may lead to chronic pain, migration, organ obstruction, infection, and hernia recurrence.

-Reports of Hernia Mesh Injuries
+Reports of Hernia Mesh Injuries in Pennsylvania

 Hernia mesh manufacturers recalled more than 211,000 units between 2005 and 2019.
 The following manufacturers have issued recalls of some of their products:

 - Gore Medical

 These defective medical products led to thousands of lawsuits against the manufacturers, many of which are pending in Georgia, New Jersey, New Hampshire, Rhode Island, and Ohio federal courts and state courts across the U.S.

 Settlements with Hernia Mesh Manufacturers